k8s-platform-hub/quickstart-docker-git/README.md

 1. What should the Dockerfile be?
 Can I avoid downloading the Internet everytime I run a build?
 2. What should my git repo look like?
 What does my development workflow look like?

-The aim is to maintain a collection of quickstart up-to-date base repos that are ready to go.
+This repository is aims to maintain a collection of up-to-date quickstart base repos that are ready to be used in a project.

 # What you get